Code-Institute-Submissions/JDygard-dominant_chaos_JanResub/TESTING.md

 The footer is fixed at the bottom of the page and contains three parts.
 ![alt](assets/images/readme/footer.jpg)

+- Footer remains fixed at the bottom of the page.
+- Footer takes up an appropriate portion of the page on all viewport sizes

 #### Back to top button
 A small floating button is generated in the footer to allow the user to easily click to return to the top of the current page.

 ![alt](assets/images/readme/footer-backtotop.jpg)

+- Back to top button returns the user view to the top of the page.
+- Button remains attached to the footer throughout scrolling

 #### Patreon link
 The upper footer contains a link to Patreon
+- Link opens page in new window

 #### Copyright
 The lower footer contains a message with the dev's copyright information
 ***

 https://user-images.githubusercontent.com/78797168/131670307-8e21a552-c9fd-4453-84b9-4f54433a99a1.mp4